- Grades 7-11

 Explore social justice in action

 Develop knowledge and skills that will help you address issues of systemic inequality throughout the world.
-Learn about social movements that have created both positive and negative societal changes in Dissent.
 Challenge historical assumptions about gender to interrogate harmful stereotypes in Beyond the Binary.